near/docs/docs/develop/evm/truffle.md

 `Found account <yourname>.<network> is not available on the network`

 Please check that all the files located in `~/.near-credentials/<network>` are associated with working accounts.

 To check if an account exists on the network, use the `state` command on NEAR CLI.

-    near state mightexist.betanet
+    near state mightexist.testnet

 If it doesn't exist (anymore or ever) it will output:

 >Account **yourname.network** is not found in **network**

 Errant or outdated key files can be safely deleted.